SoftwareAG/c8y-docs/src/render/guides/web/angular/branding.html.md

 ---

 For styling the application global CSS created with [LESS](http://lesscss.org/) is used.
 These styles are based on Bootstrap 3, and the original LESS source is distributed via the npm package [@c8y/style](https://www.npmjs.com/package/@c8y/style).
-By extending these styles it is possible to change any detail of the app but the vast majority of developer want to change: colors, logos and fonts and these can be very easily achieved by replacing a few variables.
+By extending these styles it is possible to change any detail of the application but the vast majority of developer want to change: colors, logos and fonts and these can be very easily achieved by replacing a few variables.

 To override the variables it is possible to use:
 - LESS variables at build time